CorundumGames/CorundumGames.Codegen.Redux/README.md

 # How to Use

 These plugins are intended to be used directly by the Genesis code generator.
-They are not intended to be used as a dependency for your own plugins.
-Additionally, these plugins are not intended to be used within the Unity editor.
+They are not intended to be used as a dependency for your own plugins, nor are they intended for use within the Unity editor.

 ## Installation